ricardopereira/docker-mail/README.md

 9) Stop container:

   Execute `docker ps` and get the id of the running container associated with the mail.
-  Execute `docker stop <pid>` to finish the container.
+Then `docker stop <pid>` to finish the container.

 ### Mail log